G-1592/Neurogram/README.md

 An interactive 3D MRI tumour visualisation system that combines medical imaging, computer vision and 3D graphics.

 ## About
 The system takes brain MRI data alongside tumour segmentation data and reconstructs them into interactive 3D meshes.
 A webcam and hand-tracking model then allow the user to interact with the visualisation using hand gestures rather than a mouse.
-An additional Pepper's Ghost display of the brain mesh was added to enhance the visual experience for the user.
+An additional Pepper's Ghost display of the brain mesh was added to enhance the visual experience.

 ## Demo Videos